NREL/EnergyPlus/design/FY2016/OAControllerMakeover-Issue4663.md

 ~~if one of the advanced methods (VRP, DCV, IAQ) of control is selected.  *Or maybe autosize to the non-per-person flow?*~~

-4. Make the `Controller:OutdoorAir` Maximum Fraction of Outdoor Air Schedule Name be king - OA fraction can never be greater than the current schedule value.
+x 4.
+Make the `Controller:OutdoorAir` Maximum Fraction of Outdoor Air Schedule Name be king - OA fraction can never be greater than the current schedule value.
     *July 29, 2016* **Order of Precedence for OA Flow Rate Limit Checks**
     - Minimum Outdoor Air Flow Rate * Minimum Outdoor Air Schedule
     - Apply economizer controls